Polish Cultural Programme in Japan 2019

 Chopin & Co: Music Events

-The celebration of the centenary of establishing Polish-Japanese diplomatic relations wouldn’t be complete without the series of music events.
-The first of them took place early this year at TPAM – Performing Arts Meeting in Yokohama, where the duo of Gerard Lebik and Ryoko Akama presented their sound performance.
+The celebration of the centenary of establishing Polish-Japanese diplomatic relations would not have ben complete without the series of music events.
+The first of them took place in early 2019 at TPAM – Performing Arts Meeting in Yokohama, where the duo of Gerard Lebik and Ryoko Akama presented their sound performance.

-The Polish programme organised by Japan Arts promises to be truly spectacular with the tour of the Warsaw Philharmonic, concerts under the baton of Maestro Krzysztof Penderecki and recitals of the winners of the International Chopin Piano Competition: Krystian Zimerman, Rafał Blechacz and Seong-Jin Cho.
-All of them will be presented in the largest and most prestigious concert halls in Japan.
+The Polish programme organised by Japan Arts proved to be truly spectacular with the tour of the Warsaw Philharmonic, including two concerts with pianist Rafał Blechacz, and recitals of the winners of the International Chopin Piano Competition: Krystian Zimerman, Yukio Yokoyama and Seong-Jin Cho.
+All of them were presented in the largest and most prestigious concert halls in Japan.

-The fascination of the Japanese audience with Fryderyk Chopin and his music will be reflected in our cultural programme in the form of a traveling exhibition which will open in October 2019 in Kobe, and in early 2020 will visit Fukuoka and Tokyo.
+The fascination of the Japanese audience with Fryderyk Chopin and his music was reflected in our cultural programme in the form of a traveling exhibition which will opened in October 2019 in Kobe.

-Additionally, for world music lovers we have prepared the tour of the Janusz Prusinowski Kompania coming up in June.
-The musicians will not only play concerts, but also hold Polish mazurka workshops for the Japanese audience.
+Additionally, in June world music lovers had a chance to enjoy the tour of the Janusz Prusinowski Kompania.
+Not only did the musicians play concerts, but also held Polish mazurka workshops for the Japanese audience.

 Theatre for Adults & Kids

-The Polish theatre season in Japan will open in May with Janek Turkowski’s worldwide successful show Margarete which will be staged at the Rohm Theatre in Kyoto.
-The end of July will see presentations of performances for the youngest viewers.
-The International Theater Festival Okinawa for Young Audiences (ricca ricca*festa) will present a Polish Focus and a series of special events introducing Poland to younger audiences.
+The Polish theatre season in Japan opened in May with Janek Turkowski’s worldwide successful show Margarete which was staged at the Rohm Theatre in Kyoto.
+The end of July saw presentations of performances for the youngest viewers: the International Theater Festival Okinawa for Young Audiences (ricca ricca*festa) showcased a Polish Focus and a series of special events introducing Poland to younger audiences.

 Turkowski’s Margarete Opens Polish Cultural Programme in Kyoto

-Autumn will definitely be a theatre-rich season with two Polish-Japanese performances.
-The main event will be a joint production of Festival / Tokyo and TR Warszawa Theatre Always Coming Home (working title).
+Autumn was definitely a theatre-rich season with two Polish-Japanese performances.
+The main event was a joint production of Festival / Tokyo and TR Warszawa Theatre Always Coming Home.
 This theatrical interpretation of Ursula K. Le Guin’s novel draws the viewers’ attention to the problem of identity.
-The show will open this year's Festival / Tokyo, and eventually will be included in the TR Warszawa’s permanent repertoire.
+The show opened 2019 Festival / Tokyo, and eventually was included in the TR Warszawa’s permanent repertoire.

 Film & Club Events

-The event probably most eagerly anticipated by the Japanese filmgoers is another edition of the Poland Film Festival, held annually in November in Tokyo, Kyoto, Osaka and other cities since 2012.
+The event most eagerly anticipated by the Japanese filmgoers was another edition of the Poland Film Festival, held annually in November in Tokyo, Kyoto, Osaka and other cities since 2012.
 Every year the festival presents both classics of Polish cinema and the latest productions from Poland.

 polish culture in asia